IvanARobles/react-board-games/README.md

-# Ivan Robles - Board Games React App
+# Ivan Robles - Cartoon-Themed Board Games - React App

-If you are interested in getting to know me, my software engineering, or my art, you've come to the right place!
-This is a website I single-handedly created for just this purpose.
-I designed it to be simple, but fun, for the user.
-If you want to give me any comments or just say hi, go ahead!
+Do you like playing board games?
+Do you like cartoons?
+Then this is the project for you.
+This website houses various board games that you can play locally, all from your favorite device!
+Pick a game, pick a cartoon theme, pick you character from that theme and start playing!

 Email: ivanroblesmvp@gmail.com